-The data in Table (4) demonstrated that there was a substantial difference between the average values of uric acid in the Group of positive controls (+Ve) and Group of negative controls (-Ve), which were 2.59 ± 0.57 & 1.96 ± 0.15 , respectively.
-When contrasted with positive control (+Ve) group, all rats fed at different dosages of
+The data in Table (4) demonstrated that there was a substantial difference between the average values of uric acid in the group of positive controls (+Ve) and group of negative controls (-Ve), which were 2.59 ± 0.57 & 1.96 ± 0.15 (mg/dl), respectively.
+When contrasted with positive control (+Ve) group, all rats fed at different dosages of ashwagandha powder showed significant variations in the average values.

-The average value of urea level in the control (+Ve) group, conversely, however, elevated significantly when in contrast to the Group of negative controls (-Ve); the values were 65.92 ± 6.75 and 25.68 ± 2.40 , respectively, with a significant variance.
+The average value of urea level in the control (+Ve) group, conversely, however, elevated significantly when compared to the Group of negative controls (-Ve); the values were 65.92 ± 6.75 and $25.68\pm2.40(\text{mg/dl})$, respectively, with a significant variance.
 The average values of all rats fed a diet supplemented with ashwagandha powder varied significantly from the control (+Ve) group.
-Group 4 supplemented on level 2 from ashwagandha powder produced the best results when compared to the Group of positive controls, with average values of 35.54 ± 4.06 and 65.9 ± 26.75 , respectively.
-The creatinine level table showed that, at 0.99 ± 0.02 mg/dl & 0.56 ± 0.02 mg/dl, respectively, the average value of positive group was More than that of negative group.
+Group 4 supplemented on level 2 from ashwagandha powder produced the best results when compared to the group of positive controls, with average values of 35.54 ± 4.06 and $65.9\pm26.75(\text{mg/dl})$, respectively.
+The creatinine level table showed that, at 0.99 ± 0.02 mg/dl & 0.56 ± 0.02 mg/dl, respectively, the average value of positive group was more than that of negative group.

 According to Grunz-Borgmann et al., (2015), who hypothesised that ashwagandha would be a botanical strategy in order to administer renal failure treatment, the current investigation supports their hypothesis.
 Additionally, Rasheed et al., (2020) shown by the renal function analysis (serum urea & creatinine levels) that ashwagandha root extract may be used to treat cisplatin-induced renal damage in albino wistar rats.
-Because of the phenolic and flavonoid content, which facilitates the elimination of nitrogenous waste products such ammonia, urea, uric acid, non-protein nitrogen, & creatinine, as well as protect against hyperammonaemia and nephrotoxic conditions, Ashwoganda has the ability to improve kidney function (Harikrishnan et al., 2008).
-Additionally, according to Govindappa et al.'s research from 2019, ashwagandha considerably reduces the side effects of gentamicin thanks to its antioxidant action.
+Because of the phenolic and flavonoid content, which facilitates the elimination of nitrogenous waste products such ammonia, urea, uric acid, non-protein nitrogen, & creatinine, as well as protect against hyperammonaemia and nephrotoxic conditions, ashwoganda has the ability to improve kidney function (Harikrishnan et al., 2008).
+Additionally, according to Govindappa et al., (2019), ashwagandha considerably reduces the side effects of gentamicin thanks to its antioxidant action.
 It also lowers levels of MDA, total protein, BUN, and Cr.